rellyson/rellyson/README.md

 ### Hi there 👋 Welcome to My Github profile.

 📚 Graduating in Information's systems at PUC Minas.
+I have plans to graduate in Software Engineering as well.

 💻 Full Stack Developer currently working on @licentiadigital.
 This plataform was built using microservices architecture and technologies like GraphQL, Nodejs, Ruby on Rails and Docker.

 🐧 A Linux passionate user.

 🔎 Looking to collaborate on Open Source projects.
 So, if you're interested and need some help, just check me in.

-🏔 Nature and sport lover (A crush on Mountain Bike).

 Other Social Medias 💬
 - https://dev.to/rellyson